johann-solo/oliveandmango.github.io/site/content/blog/2021-06-03-mango-bars.md

 </br>
 </br>

-Only 7 Ingredients in these Lemon Bars: Let's talk Ingredients.
-Simple
+## Only 7 Ingredients in these Lemon Bars: Let's talk Ingredients.
 1. Butter: Melted butter is the base of the shortbread crust.
-1. Flour & Sugar: Sugar sweetens the crust.
+2. Flour & Sugar: Sugar sweetens the crust.
 Flour is used in the short bread crust as well.
-1. Condensed milk: Gives the filling its sweetness and its creamy texture.
+3. Condensed milk: Gives the filling its sweetness and its creamy texture.
-1. Lemon zest or Vanilla Extract: I often use &frac12; teaspoon of vanilla extract or lemon zest in the shortbread crust.
+4. Lemon zest or Vanilla Extract: I often use &frac12; teaspoon of vanilla extract or lemon zest in the shortbread crust.
 Either or add a tasty hint of flavour.
 Both are optional but it’s always fun to experiment
-1. Salt: A little goes a long way - it balances the sweetness of the crust
+5. Salt: A little goes a long way - it balances the sweetness of the crust
-1. Eggs: Eggs are most of the structure.
+6. Eggs: Eggs are most of the structure.
 Without them, your filling would never set.
-1. Lemon Juice: I highly recommend using lemon juice squeezed from fresh lemons.
+7. Lemon Juice: I highly recommend using lemon juice squeezed from fresh lemons.
 You can also use another citrus like blood orange, grapefruit, or lime juice.
 </br>
 </br>